o3de/sig-simulation/rfcs/RFC Feature - Cleaning up Gems and Templates.md

 # RFC Feature - Cleaning up Gems and Templates

+## Summary:

 This RFC lists a set of proposed changes in simulation-related Gems and project Templates hosted within the [o3de-extras](https://github.com/o3de/o3de-extras) repository.
 The goal is to discuss and to justify the needed modifications.
-It is triggered by the issues with the maintenance and testing of the large amount of assets and codebase with each release.
+It is triggered by the issues with the maintenance and testing of the large amount of assets and the codebase with each release.

-The RFS briefly describes every simulation-related component and lists possible changes.
+The RFC briefly describes every simulation-related component that already exists in the repository and lists possible changes.
 It is important to note that the past releases of the Gems will be stored unchanged.

+# Simulation-related Gems

 ## LevelGeoreferencing Gem